Domenecs/Portfolio/README.md

 ## DigiVice AR Minigame

 Little game I made for Generacion espontánea INTERACTIVE using AR technologies.
 I used Vuforia SDK for the development of this application with Unity game Engine.
+This game is inspired by a DigiVice minigame I had when I was a kid.

 https://youtube.com/shorts/I3yj4FkAUM8?feature=share